hmrc/income-tax-mtd-changelog/README.md

 ### 9 January 2025

-#### SELF ASSESSMENT INDIVIDUAL DETAILS API
+#### Self Assessment Individual Details API

 Version 1.0 of this API, which had previously been deprecated, has now been retired and is no longer available in Sandbox or Production.
+The documentation for version 1.0 has also been removed.

+---

 ### 8 January 2025